danieldkim/charlotte/README.md

 There is some magic going on to make this happen as true redirects are transparent to XHR clients.
 Charlotte monkeypatches the Express `res.redirect()` method to make these pseudo-redirects visible to the charlotte client runtime.
-As long as `res.render()` is used to do redirects, this behavior will be observed.
+As long as `res.redirect()` is used to do redirects, this behavior will be observed.
 Issuing a true redirect by setting a `302` status and setting a `Location` header will bypass this magic.
 (Note: for non-html-bundle requests `res.redirect()` will continue to do the normal thing